dalong0514/readnotes/20190106计算原文/2019023Core-Java-PartA11Ed/2019023Core-Java-PartA0401.md

 #### 4.3.11 Final Instance Fields

 You can define an instance field as final.
 Such a field must be initialized when the object is constructed.
 That is, you must guarantee that the field value has been set after the end of every constructor.
 Afterwards, the field may not be modified again.
-For example, the name field of the Employee class may be declared as final because it never changes after the object is constructed—there is no
+For example, the name field of the Employee class may be declared as final because it never changes after the object is constructed — there is no